Bowers School is named to honor both Herbert O. Bowers, the first judge in the Town of Manchester, and his wife, Lillian.

 The town schools, however, were of particular interest to him.
 For over 30 years he was a member of the Board of School Visitors and was Secretary of the School Board.
-In fact, according to Bowers's son Sherwood, as related in a story in "Old Manchester II: The Storytellers," ...
+According to Bowers's son Sherwood, as related in a story in "Old Manchester II: The Storytellers," ...

 "Bowers School is named after my father and mother, both of whom, at different times, were chairmen of the Manchester Board of Education.
 In my father's day, it was known as the Board of School Visitors.
 That was what the state statutes allowed it to be called.
 After his death, my mother [Lillian, 1869-1954] was persuaded to run for the Board of Education and she served for several terms.
 The last term she was on, I think she was chairman.
 Ed. note: An August 24, 1941 Hartford Courant article reports that Lillian Bowers served on the Board for nearly ten years, and was its first female chairman.
 Their [active and long-standing] interest in education gained them the honor of having a new school named after them."